VerKnowSys/svdOS/README.md

     - That's all.
 Now hit `Ctrl-d` (or type `exit`) to quit Shell.
     - Installation is now complete!

-4. When `bsdinstallimage` is done, type `reboot`, to reboot to freshly installed `FreeBSD-12.1` (vanilla) system.
+4. When `bsdinstallimage` is done, type `reboot`, to reboot to freshly installed `FreeBSD-12.2` (vanilla) system.
 NOTE: This system is used only once - to bootstrap [svdup installer](https://github.com/VerKnowSys/svdOS/blob/master/svdup) - but it's required (as system configuration resource).

 ### Post installation - Shable tasks:

 5. On your local workstation - clone [Shable](https://github.com/VerKnowSys/Shable): `git clone https://github.com/VerKnowSys/Shable`.

-6. Do: `cd Shable && echo "myhostname ip=11.22.33.44 remote_vpn_server=22.33.44.55 vpn_network=172.16.123 default_jails_domain='mydomain.com'" >> inventory`.
-NOTE: Currently only `172.16.0.0/16` subnet is supported for VPN networks (65535 hosts max).
+6. Do: `cd Shable && echo "myhostname ip=11.22.33.44 vpn_network=172.16.123 default_jails_domain='mydomain.com'" >> inventory`.

     * `ip` -> External IP address of the dedicated machine (mandatory),

-    * `remote_vpn_server` -> External IP address of OpenVPN service (mandatory),

     * `default_jails_domain` -> Domain used as default one for jails (mandatory),

     * `vpn_network` -> Override default VPN network (default is: `172.16.3`) (optional),

-7. Generate new passwordless OpenVPN key and certificate for your new dedicated server.
-Put `ca.crt` (generated for "your OpenVPN server") + `your-inventory-host-name.crt` + `your-inventory-host-name.key` files under `templates/vpn/` directory.

-8. Do `./setup-dedicated-system myhostname` to complete system installation.
+7. Do `./setup-dedicated-system myhostname` to complete system installation.
 NOTE: Default SSH config file (`~/.ssh/config` ) will be updated with `myhostname` entry after installation.

-9. After about a minute, type: `ssh myhostname` to login as superuser to remote system.
+8. After about a minute, type: `ssh myhostname` to login as superuser to remote system.

-10. Use `gvr` (Governor) to maintain your jails.
+9. Use `gvr` (Governor) to maintain your jails.
 Use `s` (Sofin) to install server software.